AlicesVoid/Summer-2023/CYBERSEC/NOTES/ch1_may30.md

     - Unavailable or Slow (loss off Availability)

 __Threats:__
-- Capable of Exploiting Vulnerabiltiies
+- Capable of Exploiting Vulnerabilities
 - Represent potential security harm to an Asset

 __Attacks:__